CodeHermez/COS221-Practical-5-Group-23/Doc/DeleteTitle.md

 ### Parameters (if a parameter has an asterisk{*} next to it, it means this key is required)

-- *`media_id` (Number): The id of the title you would like to delete
+- *`media_id` (integer): The id of the title you would like to delete

 ### Returns

 - `status` (string): Status of the request, either "success" or "error".

-- `timestamp` (integer): The time in at which the request was made.
+- `timestamp` (integer): The time at which the request was made.

 - `data` (string): If successful, contains the requested user data.
-If an error was occur, contains the request error description.
+If an error occurs, it contains the request error description.

 ### Example Request (personal)